 - cilantro

-- toppings of choice – bean sprouts, lime juice, chopped almonds, red pepper flakes….
+- toppings of choice – bean sprouts, lime juice, chopped almonds or peanuts, red pepper flakes….

 - almond butter – adds a great creaminess and savoriness to the dish